Polyteknisk-Radiogruppe/Polyteknisk-Radiogruppe.github.io/content/blog/2021-12-15-Add-new-content.md

+---
+layout: post
+published: true
+title: How to add new content to PRG webpage
+date: 2021-12-15  # DATE IN FORMAT YYYY-MM-DD
+tags: [
+]
+image: /blog/2021-12-15/fork.PNG  # If you put a photo is better
+---

+This is a copy of the content of the file `readme.md` from the [repository of the webpage on github](https://github.com/Polyteknisk-Radiogruppe/Polyteknisk-Radiogruppe.github.io).
+It explains how to add new content to the PRG webpage.

+---

 # PRG-web

 This repository is the webpage of the Polyteknisk Radiogruppe part of Technical University of Denmark placed in Copenhagen.
 This webpage is created with [gohugo](https://gohugo.io/), [Markdown](http://es.wikipedia.org/wiki/Markdown) and `HTML/CSS`.